Father Michael Lawrence

 Assigned as follows:

-Summary of Abuse Allegations against Father Michael Lawrence:
+Summary of Sexual Abuse Allegations against Fr.
+Michael Lawrence:

-Though he was ordained in 1973, the Diocese of Allentown had knowledge of Lawrence’s sexual attraction to minor children while he was still in seminary.
+Fr.
+Michael Lawrence was ordained a priest in 1973, who served in multiple parishes in the Diocese of Allentown.
+According to media reports, in 2018, he was first named publicly as accused in the PA Grand Jury report.
+It noted that the Diocese had knowledge of Lawrence’s sexual attraction to minor children while he was still in seminary.
 Specifically, a 1970 evaluation by faculty members noted that he had “too much interest” in the younger students, a phrase that church experts have previously testified generally refers to a sexual interest in underage students.
 Yet, Lawrence was ordained and appears to have had no restrictions placed on his ministry.
 None of his parishioners were told of the faculty concerns.

 According to the grand jury report, in 1981, Bishop Joseph McShea personally wrote to Lawrence to wish him well on his weekend retreat with youth from St. Catherine’s parish – which only serves to underscore how little the Diocese of Allentown concerned itself with the safety of children.
 Less than a year later, in 1982, the father of a young parishioner contacted his parish priest to report that his son was abused by Lawrence.
 The priest contacted the Diocese of Allentown and reported the details: while studying in the priest’s room, Lawrence initiated a graphic sexual discussion that led to a long period of fondling of the boy.
 When confronted with the allegation by the Diocese of Allentown, Lawrence admitted to the incident and corroborated the details the boy had provided.
 That same day, he was sent to St. John Vianney, a notorious treatment facility used by the Diocese of Allentown in Downington, Pennsylvania, for evaluation.